ptnnx/Mophun/README.md

 ### Mophun-mod
 <sup>(Tuxality mod)</sup>
-An unofficial mod, created by Tuxality, boots encrypted games without the need to decrypt them first by decrypting them on the fly.
+An unofficial mod created by Tuxality, boots encrypted games without the need to decrypt them first by decrypting them on the fly.
+Latest version is 2.5.4 Alpha 2 (in future planning to release Alpha 3)

 <details>
 <summary><b><i>Changelogs</b></i></summary>